evolutionaryscale/esm-partner/README.md

 ## Contact

-For questions or further assistance, please open an issue in this repository or contact us directly via email.
+If you have any questions or suggestions, please open an issue on the GitHub repository.
+You can also reach me by [email](mailto:cram%40evolutionaryscale.ai).

 ⸻

 By using this repository as your reference, you can integrate and deploy EvolutionaryScale’s ESM models efficiently within your AWS environment while maintaining consistency with our core product design.

----

-# License
-This project is licensed under the ???
-License.

-# Contact
-If you have any questions or suggestions, please open an issue on the GitHub repository.
-You can also reach me by [email](mailto:cram%40evolutionaryscale.ai).